 Read our full Samsung Q80T QLED TV review

-If your living room – and budget – can't handle a 65-inch TV, take a look at the truly spectacular TU8000 Series.
+If your living room – and budget – can't handle one of the best 65-inch TVs, take a look at the truly spectacular TU8000 Series.
 You'll get an incredibly low input lag (just 9.7ms) as well as a motion handling technology to keep the action looking consistently smooth.
 What else could you ask for?

 You're not getting all of the gaming technologies of some other sets in this list, as HDMI 2.1, VRR (variable refresh rate), or a 120Hz panel – but for the everyday gamer, this is a set that gets the basics very right.